 An amount used by a Public Housing Authority (PHA) to determine average utility bills for a specific area.
 It is used to calculate the tenant's portion of the monthly rent.

 Program administered by the Veterans Administration, HUD and local area Public Housing Authorities (PHA).
 It provides housing vouchers and VA supportive services, for homeless veterans.

-A federal law intended to protect women and men from domestic violence, assault and stalking.
+The Violence Against Women Act (VAWA) was originally passed in 1994.
+It is a federal law intended to protect women and men from domestic violence, assault and stalking.

 Feature of Tenant Based Section 8 Housing Choice Voucher (HCV) program that allows households to use their rental subsidy to lease a unit outside of the original Housing Authority's jurisdiction.
 This allows households to move to other cities, counties or states and take their rental assistance with them.

 An ordered list of households who have applied for housing assistance through a Housing Authority or private landlord.
 Waiting lists are used when affordable housing demand exceeds the supply of available assistance.